FORCES 6. Pressure in fluids and hydraulic systems

 Q1.3 In a hydraulic lift system, what must the surface area of a piston be if a pressure of 300 kPa is used to give a desired upward force of 2000 N?

 Pressure in a liquid - density and depth factors

 Density is a measure of how close the particles are together.
 The more compact they are, the greater the density.

-As already mentioned, in liquids the density is uniform throughout and because there is so little space between the particles the density only slightly decreases with increase in temperature and almost no change with increased pressure (hear you can consider liquids to be incompressible).
+As already mentioned, in liquids the density is uniform throughout and because there is so little space between the particles the density only slightly decreases with increase in temperature with the increased kinetic energy of the particles.
+However, the volume shows almost no change with increased pressure (so here you can consider liquids to be virtually incompressible).

 The density in a fluid varies with depth - it doesn't matter whether you are dealing with gases like the atmosphere or liquids like the water of a lake or ocean.

 The greater the height/depth of fluid, the greater the weight of particles that gravity is pulling down, hence the increase in force per unit area at a particular level, hence the increase in pressure.

 You can calculate the pressure at a given depth created by the weight of liquid in the earth's gravitation field using the following formula: